-A company that qualifies as a foreign investor's company is entitled to further tax benefits relating to its benefited enterprises.
-Subject to certain conditions, a foreign investor company is a company more than 25% of whose share capital (in terms of shares, rights to profits, voting and appointment of directors), and of whose combined share and loan capital, is owned, directly or indirectly, by persons who are not residents of Israel.
+A company that qualifies as a foreign investor's company is entitled to further tax benefits relating to its benefited and/or approved enterprises.
+Subject to certain conditions, a foreign investor company is generally a company that more than 25% of each of the rights of the company (in terms of shares, rights to profits, voting and appointment of directors), is owned, directly or indirectly, by persons who are not residents of Israel.
 Such a company with a foreign investment of over 25% will be eligible for an extension of the period of tax benefits for its approved and benefited enterprises (up to a total period of ten years, compared to a normal period of seven years) and further tax benefits (a reduced corporate tax rate of 10%-20%) should the foreign investment reach or exceed 49%.
-The rate of 15% applicable to dividends is effective for an unlimited period.
+In addition, dividends distributed by a foreign investor's company from income attributed to its benefited enterprise shall be subject to a rate of 20%, regardless to the date on which such dividend is distributed (i.e., the 12 Years Limitation shall not apply).
 No assurance can be given that we currently qualify or will qualify in the future as a foreign investor's company.

-Amendment to Investment Law
+Amendment to Investment Encouragement Law

-In December 2010, the Israeli Parliament passed the Law for Economic Efficiency for 2011 and 2012 (Amended Legislation), 2011, which prescribes, among other things, amendments to the Investment Law, effective as of January 1, 2011.
-The amendment introduced new benefits for income generated by a "Preferred Company" through its Preferred Enterprise (as such terms are defined in the Investment Law).
-The new tax benefits (described below) would be available, subject to certain conditions, to production facilities that generally derive more than 25% of their annual revenue from export, or that do not derive 75% or more of their annual revenue in a single market.
-A "Preferred Company" is defined in the amendment as either (i) a company incorporated in Israel and not wholly-owned by the government or (ii) a partnership (a) that was registered under the Israeli Partnerships Ordinance and (b) all of its partners are companies incorporated in Israel, but not all of them are fully owned by the government and such companies or partnerships have, among other conditions, Preferred Enterprise status and are controlled and managed from Israel.
+In December 2010, the Israeli Parliament passed the Law for Economic Policy for the Years 2011 and 2012 (Amended Legislation), 5771-2011, which prescribes, among other things, amendments to the Investment Encouragement Law, effective as of January 1, 2011 (the "2011 Amendment").
+The 2011 Amendment introduced new benefits for income generated by a "Preferred Company" through its Preferred Enterprise (as such terms are defined in the Investment Encouragement Law), if certain criteria are met.
+The new tax benefits (described below) would be available, subject to certain conditions, to production facilities that generally derive more than 25% of their annual revenue from export, or that do not derive 75% or more of their annual revenue in a single market, or, to competitive facilities in the field of renewable energy.
+A "Preferred Company" is defined in the amendment as either (i) a company incorporated in Israel and not wholly-owned by governmental entities; or (ii) a partnership (a) that was registered under the Israeli Partnerships Ordinance; and (b) all of its partners are companies incorporated in Israel, but not all of them are fully owned by governmental entities and such companies or partnerships own, among other conditions, Preferred Enterprises and are controlled and managed from Israel.

-In accordance with the amendment and a further amendment made during 2013, a Preferred Enterprise is entitled to a reduced corporate tax rate of 15% with respect to income derived by its Preferred Enterprise in 2011-2012, unless it is located in a certain development zone, in which case the rate will be 10%.
+In accordance with the 2011 Amendment and a further amendment made during 2013, a Preferred Company is entitled to reduced corporate tax with respect to income derived by it Preferred Enterprise (and subject to certain conditions) at the rate of 15% in 2011-2012, unless it is located in a certain development zone, in which case the rate will be 10%.
 Such corporate tax rate was reduced to 12.5% and 7%, respectively, in 2013 and was raised to 16% and 9% in 2014 and thereafter, respectively.

-Under the amendments, dividends distributed out of income attributed to a Preferred Enterprise are subject to withholding tax at source at the rate of 20% (or lower, under an applicable tax treaty).
-However, upon the distribution of a dividend to an Israeli company, no withholding tax will be remitted.
+Under the amendments, dividends distributed out of income which is generally attributed to a Preferred Enterprise are subject to withholding tax at the rate of 20% (or lower, under an applicable tax treaty).
+However, upon distribution of a dividend attributed to income generated in Israel, to an Israeli company, no withholding tax will apply.